Donuts (album): Overview

-Donuts is an instrumental hip hop album containing 31 tracks; the only lyrics on it are short phrases and gasps taken from various records.
+Donuts is an instrumental hip-hop, alternative hip hop and plunderphonics album containing 31 tracks; the only lyrics on it are short phrases and gasps taken from various records.
 Most songs usually run for 1–1.5 minutes, consist of looped jazz and soul samples, and vary in style and tone; said tracks also start and end abruptly.
 The track order is also unusual: the album begins with an outro and ends with an intro.
-Collin Robinson of Stereogum believed it was a metaphor for Dilla's sampling.
+Collin Robinson of Stereogum believed it was a metaphor for J Dilla's sampling.
 Clash called the album "a conversation between two completely different producers".
-The original press release for the album compared it to scanning radio stations in an unfamiliar city, while Dilla described it as a compilation of music he thought as "a little too much for the MCs."
+The original press release for the album compared it to scanning radio stations in an unfamiliar city, while J Dilla described it as a compilation of music he thought as "a little too much for the MCs."